bunred/bunadmin/README.md

 *You should clone to build your own plugin*

-A new plugin's structure should look like this:
+A new plugin's structure demo:

 - /plugins/[team]-[group]
     - /[name]
         - index.tsx
+        - column.tsx
+        - /utils
+            - initData.tsx
     - /[name]
         - index.tsx
     - package.json